Cami-Jahr/CallyBot/README.md

 ## Support
 Our team is here to help if you have any questions.
 There are several ways to get in touch with our team member:
 * Get support by joining our communication channel on Facebook Messenger [here](http://m.me/CallyBot).
-* Report issuses [here](https://github.com/Folstad/TDT4140/issues) by opening a Github Issue on our repository.
+* Report issues [here](https://github.com/Folstad/TDT4140/issues) by opening a Github Issue on our repository.